Suicide prevention trial

 The Australian Government has provided $3 million for the Tasmanian component of the trial, which is scheduled to run until 30 June 2019.

-The national trial represents a major opportunity to test different approaches to reducing suicide and self-harm.
-It will connect and coordinate new and existing suicide prevention activities and build community capacity to better support people facing a suicide crisis.
+The national trial will test different approaches to reducing suicide and self-harm.
+It will connect new and existing suicide prevention activities and build community capacity to better support people facing a suicide crisis.
+The results from each site will be assessed independently and shared nationally to help inform more effective suicide prevention activities across Australia.

 Each of the 12 trial sites is focusing its work on at least one priority population group in one or more locations.